-The inflow and outflow of speculators from the virtual currency market have a larger impact on the exchange rate in the early phase of a virtual currency.
-Although, the derivative in (4.17) remains negative, it gets closer to zero as the transaction volume T_t^{B}/V_t^{B} increases.
-In other words, the model suggests that the exchange rate becomes less sensitive to the inflow and outflow of speculators as the usage of virtual currency by merchants and consumers increases in intensity.

-To summarize, the impact of speculative behavior on the exchange rate of virtual currency becomes smaller as virtual currency matures in its adoption to make real payments.
+The inflow and outflow of speculators in the virtual currency market have a larger impact on the exchange rate in the early-adoption phase of virtual currency.
+Although the derivative in (4.17) remains negative, it gets closer to zero as the transaction volume $T_t^{B}/V_t^{B}$ increases.
+In other words, the model suggests that the exchange rate becomes less sensitive to the inflow and outflow of speculators as the use of virtual currency by merchants and consumers increases in intensity.
+To summarize, the impact of speculative behaviour on the exchange rate of virtual currency becomes smaller as virtual currency is used more frequently to make real payments.